 Charles Bonnet syndrome

-Charles Bonnet syndrome is a condition that causes visual hallucinations in people with sight loss.
+Charles Bonnet syndrome is a condition that causes visual hallucinations in people with sight loss and of a sound mind.
 It's more common in older people, who are more likely to have eye conditions such as macular degeneration, cataracts, and glaucoma, which can lead to visual impairment.

 It can be very unsettling to start seeing things that aren't real, and you might worry this is a sign of mental illness or dementia.
 It's important to see your GP if you start to experience hallucinations.
 They'll discuss your symptoms and help you get a diagnosis.